TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/autoscale-flapping-detected.md

 <!--/issueDescription-->

 An example of this is the following:
-* Increase instances by 1 count when Thread Count &gt;= 600
+* Increase instances by 1 count when Thread Count >= 600
-* Decrease instances by 1 count when Thread Count &lt;= 600
+* Decrease instances by 1 count when Thread Count <= 600

 The above scenario would cause autoscale to scale up right after it is scaled down.
 So it is prevented by autoscale.